getml/getml-relbench/README.md

 All code in this notebook is licensed under the [MIT License](https://mit-license.org/).

 Text and Images License: All non-code content (text, documentation, and images) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+**Terms of serivce:**
+I, [GitHub username], hereby acknowledge that I have read, understood, and agree to the [Terms of Service of the getML Community Data Science Challenge](https://github.com/getml/getml-relbench/blob/main/TOS.md).
 ```